isaacs/node-glob/README.md

 - `nocase` Perform a case-insensitive match.
 This defaults to `true` on macOS and Windows systems, and `false` on all others.

+  > [!NOTE]
-  **Note** `nocase` should only be explicitly set when it is known that the filesystem's case sensitivity differs from the platform default.
-If set `true` on case-sensitive file systems, or `false` on case-insensitive file systems, then the walk may return more or less results than expected.
+  > `nocase` should only be explicitly set when it is
+  > known that the filesystem's case sensitivity differs from the
+  > platform default.
+If set `true` on case-sensitive file
+  > systems, or `false` on case-insensitive file systems, then the
+  > walk may return more or less results than expected.

 - `maxDepth` Specify a number to limit the depth of the directory traversal to this many levels below the `cwd`.